dmitryshimkin/deferred/README.md

-deferred
+Deferred
 ========

-The fastest Promises/A+ implementation with support of context for all handlers.
+The fastest Promises/A+ with synchronous calls and context support.

-See /test/performance/